ShivaniSunarkari/Sales-Performance-Analysis-SQL/README.md

-# Sales-Performance-Analysis-SQL
-Sales data analysis project using SQL (SQLite).
-Includes revenue analysis, customer insights, and product performance evaluation.

-# Sales Performance Analysis (SQL Project)
+Sales Data Analysis Project

-## SQL Concepts Used
-- SELECT statements
-- INNER JOIN
-- GROUP BY
-- Aggregate Functions (SUM)
-- Date formatting using strftime()
-- Revenue calculation (price × quantity)
-- Business insight extraction

-## Tools Used
+Tools Used:
 - SQL (SQLite)
+- Excel
-- Jupyter Notebook
+- GitHub

-## Project Overview
+Project Overview:
-This project analyzes sales data to identify:
+This project analyzes sales data using SQL queries and Excel dashboards.
-- Total revenue
+The dataset includes customers, products, and orders.
+Data was extracted from SQLite and visualized in Excel using Pivot Tables and charts.

+Key Insights:
+- Revenue by product
+- Revenue by category
+- Sales distribution by city
-- Monthly revenue trends
+- Monthly revenue trend
-- Top customers
-- Best-performing products
-- Category performance

-## Key Insights
-- Total Revenue: 260,000
-- Highest Month: January (120,000)
-- Top Customer: Aisha (90,000)
-- Best Product: Laptop (120,000)
-- Top Category: Electronics

-This project demonstrates SQL skills including joins, aggregation, grouping, and business insight generation.
+Tools:
+SQL | Excel | GitHub